Originally posted Sept 16, ’20 and updated on Sept 27, ’22: slight formatting tweaks, and more on Dec 23, ’22.

 Not only do I want you to know the basics of miso, but I want to make it easy for you to shop for the miso that best meets what you are looking for.
 I am doing it this way because when I first started buying miso, I used to buy the exact same brand my mom would buy (Yamaizumi), but being in Los Angeles, there is so much more.
 So much more that it was really confusing for me because they were also all Japanese brands and styles that I was not aware of.

 The 12 Major Japanese and Japanese American Miso Brands

 There are a ton of brands I could have listed, but it also about product availability.
 So, if you can’t get the product, it does nothing to help you which is why I included a few Japanese-American brands that were started in the early 1900’s which are widely available and used in restaurants (they are also brands I grew up on and look at how I turned out).

-The brands chosen and selected are based upon the criteria of: 1. availability to popularity, 2. type (a unique/distinctive type).
+The brands chosen and selected are based upon the criteria of: 1. availability and popularity, 2. type (a unique/distinctive type of miso).